Superwood: How forestry and timber can drive a low carbon economy

 University of Northumbria, Newcastle-upon-Tyne,

-Can England learn lessons by looking over the border to Scotland - not just in terms of tree planting, but joined-up policy?
-This event aims to bring together the whole supply chain, from tree nurseries and forest managers to wood processors and architects building with wood - to strengthen existing connections and create new ones and to put forestry and timber at the heart of a low-carbon future.
+The event aims to bring together the whole supply chain, from tree nurseries and forest managers to wood processors and architects building with wood - along with academics, environmentalists and politicians - to strengthen existing connections and create new ones and to put forestry and timber at the heart of a low-carbon future.